Healing power of sweet design

 Daylight, a sense of space, a natural outlook… architecture professor Julie Willis on how Australia is taking up the ethos of beautiful hospital design.

-It’s now generally accepted that the built environment has a direct effect on the health and welfare of patients and their families.
+It’s now widely accepted that the built environment has a direct effect on the wellbeing of patients and their families.
 This is influencing contemporary hospital architecture and, according to Professor Julie Willis, Dean of the Faculty of Architecture, Building and Planning at the University of Melbourne, Australia is a world leader in evidence-based, patient-centred design.

-The Victorian Comprehensive Cancer Centre in Melbourne, pictured, is a fine example of this approach.
+The Victorian Comprehensive Cancer Centre in Melbourne is an example of this patient-centred approach.

-“Daylight flows right down into the basement area, so patients can see the passage of the day, which we know to be very important to the well-being of both patients and staff,” Professor Willis says.
+“Daylight flows right down into the basement area so patients can see the passage of the day, which we know to be very important to the wellbeing of both patients and staff,” she says.
 “We also know that patients do better when they can look out on aspects of everyday life.
-Here, they can see things happening right across the hospital, so they feel less enclosed as well as more connected and engaged.”
+Here, they can see things happening right across the hospital so they feel less enclosed as well as more connected and engaged.”

 Shorter stays and less medication are as good for budgets as they are for patients.
 And Professor Willis has found that good design doesn’t necessarily require a huge investment.

 “What you do need is a strong regard for the concept of patient-centred design, a willingness to draw on the available evidence and the ability to be creative in the way it’s applied,” she says.
 “In Australia, there’s been some enlightened commissioning of hospitals that provide more than basic care and this appears to be having a domino effect across the system.
 When people see the impact of leading-light hospitals, they want their own facilities to provide the same benefits.”

 We look at seven aspects of beautiful hospital design and hospitals that demonstrate that design.